magento/devdocs/src/contributor-guide/contributing_dod.md

 ## Backward Compatibility

-All backward incompatible changes should be approved and covered by static tests to meet the "Definition of Done" (DoD).
+All backward incompatible changes should be approved and covered by static tests.

-The details on backward compatiblity criterias included in the "Definition of Done" (DoD) can be found on [DoD - Backward Compatibility page][0]
+The details on backward compatiblity criterias included in the DoD can be found in [DoD - Backward Compatibility][0]

 ## TCO Analysis

-All functional changes should analysed for the impact on merchant total cost of ownership (TCO) and the results of the analysis should be added to the issue or pull request description to meet the "Definition of Done" (DoD).
+All functional changes should analysed for the impact on merchant total cost of ownership (TCO) and the results of the analysis should be added to the issue or pull request description to meet the DoD.

-The details on TCO analysis required to meet the "Definition of Done" (DoD) can be found on [DoD - TCO Analysis][4]
+The details on TCO analysis required to meet the DoD can be found in [DoD - TCO Analysis][4]

 The work cannot be considered as complete unless all the criteria are verified.